 The Mesa Top loop is a great way to see viewpoints of many of the park’s prominent attractions.
 It also allows you to view the wildlife from the comfort of your car.
 Some of the most noteworthy viewpoints include Square Tower House and Sunset Point Overlook.
 If you weren’t able to be a part of the Cliff Palace Tour or would just like to see it from another vantage point, Sun Point and Sun Temple will give you great views of the palace.

-Stop 4: Explore An Unbelievable Collection of Archaeological Sites At Canyons Of The Ancients National Monument
+Stop 4: Canyons Of The Ancients National Monument

 If you’re looking for a real hike through ruins, try the 13 mile Sand Canyon hike.
 There are two trailheads.
 One lower one is in McElmo Canyon and an upper one is by Sand Canyon Pueblo.
 You can begin at the upper one and hike 6.5 miles one way as long as you have a car to pick you up on the other end.
 The other option is to start at the lower trailhead and hike the full 13 miles out and back.